-I’ve considered myself a minimalist for the last four or so years, and over that period I’ve simplified my life in many ways.
-Some of these changes have been huge and other not so much, but overall it’s the sum of these choices that have led me to the life I’m living today.
+I’ve considered myself a minimalist for the last four or so years and over that period I’ve simplified my life in many ways.
+Some of these changes have been huge and other less so, but overall it’s the sum of these choices that have led me to the life I’m living today.

-If you’re curious about minimalism (or maybe just about my version of minimalism) then please enjoy this list of 20 ways I’ve simplified my life.
+If you’re curious about minimalism then please enjoy this list of 20 ways I’ve simplified my life.
 I hope something here will inspire simplicity in your life too.

-First of all, please understand this is not a definitive list of milestones every aspiring minimalist must ‘check off’ on their journey to minimalism.
-I know for a fact that many of my choices aren’t suitable for everyone—and that’s cool because we’re all doing our own thing, right?
+Please understand this is not a definitive list of milestones every aspiring minimalist must “check off” on their minimalist journey.
+I know for a fact that many of my choices aren’t suitable for everyone, which is fine because minimalism looks different for everyone.

-I’m sharing what works for me, because it might inspire something that works for you.
-That’s how communities work and it’s awesome.
+I’m sharing what works for me because it might inspire something that works for you, not because I think I know what’s best for you!

-(So on that note, if you’ve got an idea you’d like to share with me, please do so in the comments!)
+(And on that note, if you’ve got an idea that might inspire me, please let me know in the comments!)

 Since embracing minimalism I’ve chosen to live in: